slamora/brackets-wiki/Creating-and-Posting-Brackets-Hotfix-Releases.md

 This document outlines the steps needed to create a hotfix branch and release for Brackets Sprint (XX).

 Please note that the release's version number can consist of a major and minor component.
 For example in "34.1", "34" is the major and "1" is the minor version.
-The Windows Wix installer will upgrade a previous install in-place, so long as the version (major and minor) to install is greater than the version already installed (and so long as the `UpgradeCode` in 'brackets-shell\installer\win\Brackets.wxs' matches).
+The Windows Wix installer will upgrade a previous install in-place, so long as the version (major and minor) to install is greater than the version already installed (and so long as the `UpgradeCode` in 'brackets-shell/installer/win/Brackets.wxs' matches).

 ### Setup the hotfix branch